JeffersonLab/SRO-RTDP/farm-tests/slurm-podio2tcp-influxdb-demo/README.md

 - Receiver node: a `tcp2podio` instance and a SQLite3 database scraper;
 - Sender node: a `podio2tcp` instance and a SQLite3 database scraper;
 - InfluxDB node: receive the realtime metrics from the scrapers.
-Here it's possible to use the login node `ifarm2401` to setup the InfluxDB instance with apptainer.
+Here it's possible to use the login node `ifarm2401` to setup the InfluxDB instance with Apptainer.

 ### Prerequisites

-- Built `podio2tcp` within eic-shell as guided [here](../../src/utilities/cpp/podio2tcp/README.md).
+- Built `podio2tcp` within `eic-shell` as guided [here](../../src/utilities/cpp/podio2tcp/README.md).
 This will create a `podio2tcp.build` folder at top directory.

     ```bash
     [xmei@ifarm2401 SRO-RTDP]$ ls podio2tcp.build/